 Emerald Bay State Park Underwater Park

 The second unique aspect of Emerald Bay State Park is the underwater park.
-This area of Lake Tahoe contains a number of wrecked ships from before the turn of the century.
+This area of Lake Tahoe contains several wrecked ships from before the turn of the century.

 Fannette Island Lake Tahoe

 From February 1 to June 15, the island is closed to all visitors to permit Canadian geese to nest there.
-As many as 100 geese have been spotted on the island at one time.
+At one time, as many as 100 geese were spotted on the island.

-Fannette Island’s history is interesting.
-During the mid-1800’s, the island was home to Captain Dick Barter, who built both a chapel and his tomb on the island.
+Fannette Island’s history is fascinating.
+During the mid-1800s, the island was home to Captain Dick Barter, who built a chapel and his tomb on the island.

 Unfortunately, his tomb was never used – his boat was found wrecked and his body missing in 1873.
-After Captain Dick Barter, no one lived on the island but in 1928, Mrs. Knight, as part of her Vikingsholm project, built a stone building on it that she called “The Tea House.”
+After Captain Dick Barter, no one lived on the island, but in 1928, Mrs. Knight, as part of her Vikingsholm project, built a stone building that she called “The Tea House.”

-Occasionally, Mrs. Knight and her guests would travel over to the Tea House for a meal.
-Originally furnished quite well, over time, the Tea House has been vandalized, and now only its shell remains.
+Mrs. Knight and her guests would occasionally travel to the Tea House for a meal.
+Originally furnished quite well, the Tea House has been vandalized over time, and now only its shell remains.

-When the lure great outdoors pulls and your heart begins to long for the great outdoors, why not take a day and spend it at Emerald Bay State Park?
+When the lure of the great outdoors pulls, and your heart begins to long for the great outdoors, why not take a day and spend it at Emerald Bay State Park?
 You’ll be glad you did.

-Emerald Bay State Park is located at the in South Lake Tahoe 22 miles from Tahoe City.
+Emerald Bay State Park is located in South Lake Tahoe, 22 miles from Tahoe City.
 The park’s visitor center is open during the summer season.